codonaft/broadcastr/README.md

 - ~~login to NIP-42 relays?~~
   - does it make sense transmitting someone else's events from a generated `nsec`?
 - [ ] endpoint that returns a healthy relays list?
+- [ ] option to ignore TLS issues?
+    - disallow for NIP-59 and NIP-70?

 ## Support
 I'm currently investing [all my time](https://codonaft.com/why) in FOSS projects.